-The balance sheets - regulatory basis of the various funds and governmental fixed assets of the County as of and for the years ended December 31, 2017 and 2016 and the related statements of operations and changes in fund balance - regulatory basis for the years then ended and the related statement of revenues - regulatory basis and statement of expenditures - regulatory basis for the years ended December 31, 2017, together with the Notes to the Financial Statements for the years ended December 31, 2017 and 2016, are presented in Appendix B to this Official Statement.
-The financial statements referred to above have been audited by Hodulik & Morrison, P.A., Highland Park, New Jersey, independent auditor, as stated in its report appearing in Appendix B.
+The balance sheets - regulatory basis of the various funds and governmental fixed assets of the County as of and for the years ended December 31, 2017 and 2016 and the related statements of operations and changes in fund balance - regulatory basis for the years then ended and the related statement of revenues - regulatory basis and statement of expenditures - regulatory basis for the year ended December 31, 2017, together with the Notes to the Financial Statements for the years ended December 31, 2017 and 2016, are presented in Appendix B to this Official Statement.
+The financial statements referred to above have been audited by Hodulik & Morrison, P.A., a division of PKF O'Connor Davies, LLP, Cranford, New Jersey, independent auditor, as stated in its report appearing in Appendix B are unaudited balance sheets - regulatory basis of the various funds of the County as of December 31, 2018 and the related unaudited statement of operations and changes in fund balance - regulatory basis for the year ended December 31, 2018, without accompanying note disclosures.
+The unaudited financial statements referred to above have been abstracted from the annual financial statement (unaudited) of the County for the year ended December 31, 2018, as stated in the accountant's compilation report.